 These variations on the same flavor are almost exactly the same.
 Shortbread cookies are slightly sweeter, while Trefoils taste more buttery, but in all honesty, you probably won’t really notice the difference.

 Savannah Smiles (LBB) vs. Lemonades (ABC)

 Savannah Smiles are crisp, lemon-flavored cookies coated in powdered sugar, while Lemonades are Shortbread cookies with a lemon-flavored filling.
 In most cases, the Little Brownie Bakers and ABC Bakers cookies have similar nutritional values, but a comparison of these two shows that Lemonades are significantly less healthy than Savannah Smiles.
-They include more than twice the calories, fat, and sugar in each cookie.
+Each Lemonade contains more than twice the calories, fat, and sugar than a Savannah Smile.

 These gluten-free chocolate chip peanut butter cookies from ABC Bakers currently have no equivalent from Little Brownie Bakers.

 Once again, the Shortbread is used to create another cookie.
 This time, it has a light fudge flavor at the bottom.
 Little Brownie Bakers does not make any version of this cookie.

 As the name suggests, these are mini cookies with crunchy toffee bites baked in.
 ABC Bakers does not have any version of this cookie.
 Bonus: They are gluten-free.